wyliodrinstudio/WyliodrinSTUDIO/docs/source/translations.rst

 	node translation.js

 This command joins all the key-value sets from all the existing plugins, for each language, into the messages-ln.json files from the current **translation** folder.
-It also checks for errors through all these files, using as reference file the english translation, and it let's you know if there are missing or duplicate keywords in a certain language.
+It also checks for errors through all these files, using as reference file the english translation, and it lets you know if there are missing or duplicate keywords in a certain language.

 |